HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 3. Click **Custom properties** to update the configuration properties.

 4. Edit or create the property `inplaceEdit.enhancedRichTextConfig`, and set its value to match the desired configuration.
-Currently three TinyMCE configuration options are supported: valid_children, toolbar, toolbar_mode.
+Currently, the following TinyMCE configuration options are supported: `valid_children`, `toolbar`, and `toolbar_mode`.
 The value must be in an array format.

     Sample value: